Bread Dad

 • Please use the suggested 9 x 5 bread pan to make this recipe.
 If you start using different sized pans, there is a greater potential for bread top collapses (potentially less bread pan “wall” support for the quick bread as it rises), different interior batter to exterior crust ratios (thus the need for different baking lengths), smaller pans are more likely to overflow, etc.

-• If you like banana nut breads, you should also try Bread Dad’s recipes for Almond Banana Bread, Chocolate Chip Walnut Banana Bread, Peanut Butter Chocolate Chip Banana Bread, Sour Cream Banana Nut Bread and Pecan Banana Bread.
+• Like banana nut breads?
+Then try Bread Dad’s recipes for Almond Banana Bread, Blueberry Banana Nut Bread, Cranberry Banana Nut Bread, Sourdough Banana Nut Bread (a more “adult” tasting banana nut bread) and Pecan Banana Bread.

 • Always wear oven mitts/gloves when dealing with a hot oven and bread pan.

-• For more delicious banana bread recipes (i.e. cranberry banana bread or blueberry banana bread), please visit Bread Dad’s sections on easy Banana Bread Recipes or Quick Bread Recipes.
+• For more delicious banana bread recipes (e.g. cranberry banana bread or blueberry banana bread), please visit Bread Dad’s sections on easy Banana Bread Recipes.

-If you liked this recipe, please leave a comment below.
-It is always fantastic to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment & 5 star rating.
 Jump to comment section

-This Recipe Also Makes Great Banana Nut Bread Muffins
+This Recipe Also Makes Easy Banana Nut Muffins

 Banana nut bread muffin with one candle in the middle of the muffin